iptch/2024-fall-architectural-katas/ADR/ADR-023-adapters-for-hr-systems.md

 ## Decision:
 - We use a separate service for handling the transmission to the external HR systems.
 - We use a dead-letter queue that holds failed attempts of transmitting resumes to an external system.
 The queue will be processed and retried periodically.
-To reduce resource usage, one could implement a exponential backoff algorithm for example by tracking the backoff times in a DB.
+To reduce resource usage, one could implement an exponential backoff algorithm for example by tracking the backoff times in a DB.

 ## Consequences: